Glossary

 P

 Payload The data content of a message.
-Maximum 8 KB.
+Maximum size is 8 KB.
 Protocol treats as opaque bytes.

 S